blair3sat/old-blair3sat.github.io/index.md

 layout: home
 ---

-We’re an entirely student-run team at Montgomery Blair High School.
-We plan to submit a proposal for the 2018 CubeSat Launch Initiative (CSLI) cycle, as part of NASA’s Educational Launch of NanoSatellites (ELaNa) program.
+We’re an entirely student-run team at [Montgomery Blair High School](https://mbhs.edu/).
+We plan to submit a proposal for the 2018 CubeSat Launch Initiative ([CSLI](https://www.nasa.gov/content/about-cubesat-launch-initiative)) cycle, as part of NASA’s Educational Launch of NanoSatellites ([ELaNa](https://www.nasa.gov/content/about-elana)) program.
 Our satellite will measure ion density in the South Atlantic Anomaly region, helping to stimulate space weather research in the magnetosphere.
-You can support our team at GoFundMe/Kickstarter/WhateverLink.
-If you are interested in sponsoring us, please contact us at mbhscubesat@protonmail.com.
+If you are interested in sponsoring us, please contact us at ryan.tse@blair3sat.com.